AnnaBonkhoff/Predict_severe_complications_after_stroke/Trained_models/README.md

 Trained models, as described in our publication (to be added upon acceptance), have been saved via Pickle (https://wiki.python.org/moin/UsingPickle).

-In order to reuse our trained models to predict in-hospital mortality or severe complications after acute ischemic strokes, our jupyter notebook files need to be downloaded together with the respective .pkl-files that contain information on the trained models.
+In order to reuse our trained models to predict in-hospital mortality or severe complications after acute ischemic strokes, first install jupyter notebook (https://jupyter.org/install).
+Furthermore, our jupyter notebook files need to be downloaded together with the respective .pkl-files that contain information on the trained models.

+When run, the following clinical information need to be entered for each new patient (respective fields in the jupyter notebooks are marked):

 #### Required patient information to generate new predictions

-The following clinical information need to be entered to generate predictions for each new patient (respective fields in the jupyter notebooks are marked):

 Age (in years)